SMC2-Team/smc2/Docker/README.md

 ```
 bash run.sh <program-name>
 ```
-We do ***not*** suggest running [`private-branching-reuse`](https://github.com/SMC2-Team/smc2/tree/main/smc2/compute/example-programs/private-branching-reuse) with the Docker image unless you have increased the memory - in testing, with 6GB of memory, it takes around 14 minutes to complete.
+Please ensure you have increased the memory allotted to Docker to 8GB before running [`private-branching-reuse`](https://github.com/SMC2-Team/smc2/tree/main/smc2/compute/example-programs/private-branching-reuse) - in testing the Docker, with 8GB of memory, it takes around 12 minutes to complete for SMC<sup>2</sup> and 18 minutes to complete for PICCO.
+If you have not increased the memory, this program will hang for hours before getting running out of space and getting stuck.

 All other benchmarking programs should complete fairly quickly, with the fastest [`LR-parser`](https://github.com/SMC2-Team/smc2/tree/main/smc2/compute/example-programs/LR-parser)) completing in under a second and the second-slowest [`h_analysis`](https://github.com/SMC2-Team/smc2/tree/main/smc2/compute/example-programs/h_analysis) completing within one minute.
 You will know the program has finished running when it prints 3 times (one for each party) like so:
 ```